Jaykul/DevOps2023-Practices/ReadMe.md

 - Play well with others
 - **It's about good interfaces**

-Let's talk about how we decide what to writ!
+Let's talk about how we decide what to write!

 note: So.
 I told you that shareable code was about writing commands that make sense, and work together.
 <br/> What that means is that it's about designing good interfaces.